ProfessorKazarinoff/stream-2020/S01-E04/contents.md

  > https://professorkazarinoff.github.io/jupyterhub-ENGR114-2019Q4/

+## Start up the server and update

+ - Startup the server from the Digital Oceans Dashboard

 ## Review what we did last time

  - Routed our domain name to Linode name servers
- - Added an A record in Linode domains dashboard to link our domain name to our server IP address
+ - Added an A record in the Linode domains dashboard to link our domain name to our server IP address
- - Installed Miniconda, created conda env
+ - Installed Miniconda, created a conda virtual environment
- - Installed conda packages, JupyterHub
+ - Installed conda packages (NumPy, Pandas, etc), JupyterHub
- - Ran JupyterHub in a very unsecure fashion
+ - Ran JupyterHub in a very unsecure (no SSL, regular http) fashion
  - Aquired an SSL cert using Certbot

 ## Create files for security